mikemiler/secure-login-collector/readme.txt

 = Why is this better than email? =

 Email sends passwords in plain text.
-This plugin encrypts data in the browser using RSA-2048 + AES-256 and auto-deletes after your specified period.
+This plugin encrypts data in the browser using RSA-2048 + AES-256, includes spam protection, and auto-deletes after your specified period.

+= How does spam protection work? =

+The free version uses dynamic honeypot fields that rotate daily to catch bots.
+The Pro version adds advanced rate limiting and time-based validation to prevent abuse.

 = What's the difference between Free and Pro? =

-Free: WordPress admin access for decryption.
-The Pro version (available as a separate plugin) requires physical passkey device (YubiKey, Touch ID) for zero-knowledge encryption.
+Free: WordPress admin access for decryption, basic honeypot spam protection.
+The Pro version (available as a separate plugin) requires physical passkey device (YubiKey, Touch ID) for zero-knowledge encryption, adds advanced spam protection with rate limiting, and includes white-label option to remove plugin branding.

 = Can my team access credentials? =